chookmook29/band/README.md

 ## Testing
 - Different screen sizes were tested using Chrome DevTools
 - On mobile screens certain big elements are hidden
-- All code used on the site has been tested to ensure everything is working as expected
 - Site viewed and tested in the following browsers:
   - Google Chrome
   - Opera
   - Microsoft Edge
   - Mozilla Firefox
-- Project best looks on Chrome
--  On certain resolutions screen was flickering from CSS animations.
+- On certain resolutions screen was flickering from CSS animations(change to element size), so they had to be removed
+- Known bug: video file format doesn't seem to be supported in Mozilla Firefox

 ## Deployment
 - There is no backend dependency, callbacks to server side dictionaries, databases